Tackling field safety with corrective action software

 Regardless of what type of field environment you work in, the unique challenge of unpredictability still stands.
 That’s why field safety corrective action planning is so important—unexpected issues need immediate solutions.

 On March 1st and 2nd of 2022, two construction workers who worked in different states died after they were run over by bull dozers.
-One worker died in the hospital while the other died onsite.
+In one situation, the worker died in the hospital while the other died onsite.
 Although both incidents had the same outcome and similar variables, the events leading up to that outcome were completely different.

 In the field, you may have to rearrange your priorities.
 You won’t always be able to control the tools and resources you have, but you can control your emergency response procedures.